Negligent entrustment of a vehicle to an intoxicated driver.

 How negligent entrustment cases work.

-In a regular car accident case, for instance, if a mother knows her daughter is irresponsible and just got two speeding tickets and had a wreck, the mom may be liable if she lends her daughter the car to pick up friends for a party and the daughter has another wreck.
+In a regular car accident case, for instance, if a mother knows her daughter is irresponsible and just got two speeding tickets and had a wreck, the mom may be liable for any damages suffered by other drivers if she lends her daughter the car to pick up friends for a party and the daughter has another wreck.

 In this scenario, the plaintiff must prove that:

 - The entrustor (mom) knew, or should have known, that she was entrusting a dangerous instrumentality (her car) to an unsafe driver.

 - The negligent entrustment was the proximate cause of the accident (it wouldn't have happened without it.)

 This second element is a little tricky.
 If the mom knew her daughter has a tendency to speed, but the daughter's wreck was actually caused because she was driving drunk after the party, then intoxication is the proximate cause, and the daughter's drunk driving is not something the mom could have predicted based on her speeding tickets alone.
 Therefore, she may not be liable under a negligent entrustment cause of action because there was an intervening cause (the daughter's alcohol consumption.)